 Past Doctoral Students (with current affiliations)

-- Dr. Danielle Allard, 2015, Assistant Professor, School of Library and Information Studies, University of Alberta.
+- Dr. Danielle Allard, 2015, Associate Professor, School of Library and Information Studies, University of Alberta.

 - Dr. Diane Dechief, 2014.
-Faculty Lecturer, Scientific and Technical Writing, McGill University, Montreal, QC.
+Science Communication Specialist, Office of Science Education (Fac of Science), McGill University, Montreal, QC.

 - Dr. Lisa Quirke, 2014.
-Toronto Urban Fellow and Business Analyst, City of Toronto.
+Business Analysis and Information Management, City of Toronto.

 - Dr. Sambhavi Chandrashekar, 2010. (co-supervised with Dr. Stephen Hockema).
-Accessibility Lead at D2L Corporation (formerly Desire2Learn); Adjunct Faculty at OCADU, York, and Univ. of Toronto.
+Senior Accessibility Lead at D2L Corporation (formerly Desire2Learn); Adjunct Faculty (York, Univ. of Toronto, and OCADU).

 Past Students (as a Dissertation Committee Member)